 What are the symptoms of coronavirus?

-According to the World Health Organization, symptoms typically include fever, tiredness and dry cough.
+According to the World Health Organization, the most common symptoms are fever, dry cough and fatigue.

-According to the CDC, some, but not all symptoms, include the following:
+According to the CDC, possible, but not all, symptoms, include the following:

 - Fever or chills

 Yes.
 Currently, the U.S. has two vaccines authorized and recommended for use: Pfizer-BioNTech COVID-19 vaccine and Moderna’s COVID-19 vaccine.
 The Pfizer-BioNTech vaccine requires two shots, 21 days apart.
 The Moderna vaccine requires two shots 28 days apart.

 Who is the most at risk to get the coronavirus?

 According to the CDC adults of any age with certain conditions, such as cancer, COPD, heart conditions, Down Syndrome, obesity, smoking, sickle cell disease, type 2 diabetes and pregnancy are at increased risk of getting severely sick.
 Older adults are also at greater risk of hospitalization or death if they get the coronavirus.

 Those in areas and communities with systemic health and social inequities, including racial and ethnic minority groups, rural communities, people experiencing homelessness, people with disabilities are at increased risk of getting sick from coronavirus as well.